Is Labiaplasty Cost Covered by Insurance?

 Labiaplasty is a common surgery that shortens or adjusts the length and size of the inner labia.
 You may undergo this surgery with general or local anesthesia.

 So, is labiaplasty covered?
-Unfortunately, even when the patient feels that labiaplasty surgery may be needed for medical reasons to improve their ailments, insurance companies do not routinely cover labiaplasty costs.
+Unfortunately, even when the patient feels that labiaplasty is needed for medical reasons to improve their ailments, insurance companies do not routinely have labiaplasty covered.

-There may be rare cases in which it may be covered, but it tends to be categorized as a cosmetic surgical procedure.
-The average labiaplasty cost is around $3,000 to $9,000 or sometimes more.
+There may be rare cases in which an insurance company may have labiaplasty covered, but it tends to be categorized as a cosmetic surgical procedure.
+The average labiaplasty surgery is around $3,000 to $9,000 or sometimes more.

 Because of this, the removal of excess tissue on the labia minora is seen as elective and not medically necessary.
 Of course, you should always check with your provider directly.
 You can simply call and ask, “Is labiaplasty covered under my plan?”
 You should get a direct answer.